cogdog/truwriter/README.md

 Check the **Allow Comments** box to add a standard blog comment field at the bottom of all published pieces.

 On the editor where people will be composing their madness, the **Extra Information Field** represents a place for them to add extra information that is not part of the final published item, but that the administrator or editor might need to know, or might have requested.
 As an example, if you are using this theme to host multiple sections of a class or course of study, you might want to populate the prompt for this field with something like "Include your name and course section" or, "name the dog that best represents you" or "tell me why your writing is so late."

 These end up in a **Custom Field** named "wEditorNotes," which you can view when editing the post in order to publish it (not the "quick edit"; the full monty "edit" please).
 You will need to open the Screen Options toggle at the top of the Wordpress Dashboard interface and click the box that makes the Custom Fields available.
 The information is also included in the notification emails announcing a new writing in need of approval.

 Under **Default Header Image** click **Set/Change Image** to open the Wordpress media editor to choose a default media header image.
 Drop an image that you wish to be used as a default one if a writer does not include one of their own.
 The `640 x 300` dimensions are a minimum size, and represent a reasonable aspect ratio for a header image.
 Larger is better; and the image will be cropped along the middle of the image.

+You can now also set a limit for the file size upload.

 ![](images/header-image-caption.jpg)